Brody King

-Nathan Troy Blauvelt (born March 17, 1987), better known by his ring name Brody King, is an American professional wrestler, singer, and actor.
-He is currently signed to All Elite Wrestling (AEW), where he is a member of The House of Black and is one-third of the current AEW World Trios Champion with Malakai Black and Buddy Matthews in their first reign.
+Nathan Troy Blauvelt (born March 17, 1987), better known by his ring name Brody King, is an American professional wrestler, vocalist, and actor.
+He is signed to All Elite Wrestling (AEW), where he is one-half of the AEW World Tag Team Champions with Bandido as part of the tag team Brodido.
+He is also a former AEW World Trios Champion as part of the House of Black.

 King is a former triple champion across three promotions; he has held the ROH World Six-Man Tag Team Championship with PCO and Marty Scurll, the ROH World Tag Team Championship and NWA World Tag Team Championship with PCO, and the World Series Wrestling Tag Team Championship with Scurll.
 King and PCO also won the 2019 ROH Tag Wars tournament and the 2019 Crockett Cup.

-Outside of wrestling, he is the lead vocalist of the crossover thrash band God's Hate and has appeared in the sketch comedy series I Think You Should Leave with Tim Robinson.
+Outside of wrestling, he is the lead vocalist of the hardcore band God's Hate and has appeared in the sketch comedy series I Think You Should Leave with Tim Robinson.